zhangxin-xd/RepBlend/README.md

 Here’s how to use RepBlend for Multimodal Dataset Distillation:

-First， download pretrained weights and datasets to corresponding foilders:
+First, download the pretrained weights and datasets and place them into their respective folders.
 ### Pretrained Weights
 The checkpoints for all experimental networks are available from their respective official repositories.
 For convenience, we have also provided them together [🤗 here](https://huggingface.co/xinxin66/RepBlend).
 Once downloaded, put them in `distill_utils/checkpoints/`.